-For those people who own a home or property, liability will always be somewhere in the back of their minds.
+For those people who own a home or property, will always be somewhere in the back of their minds.
 It can be a source of anxiety, but giving it consideration can be a good idea.
 The best ways to do this is to prepare and inspect your property to prevent an accident.

-Property owners have a duty of care to every person who accesses their property; this includes friends, family, wandering kids, and repair people.
-Duty of care refers to a property owner's obligation to keep people on their property safe.
+Property owners have a duty of care to every person who accesses their property; this includes friends, family, wandering kids, and repair people. refers to a property owner's obligation to keep people on their property safe.
 The only people you do not have to keep safe are most trespassers.

 In order to protect yourself against a lawsuit, should someone get hurt on your property, it is best to ensure your property is free of hazards.
 You should also understand what areas are most commonly hazardous and ensure you have the proper insurance coverage.
 These preventative steps can help you to greatly reduce any problems that might occur.